PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 We went and grabbed a burger at a place called Char-Kel which had these amazing tasty smoke-flavored hamburgers that were also incredibly cheap.

 As we ate in the car we discussed the film and what happened in 1964 at great length.
-She talked about how my father had branded her as crazy and to never talk about it again.
-She said it was the first of many death-nails pounded into their marriage.
-I could tell it was still hard for her to talk about the incident even after all these years.
+She talked about how my father had branded her as crazy and forbade her to never talk about it again.
+She said it was the first of many death-nails pounded into the plank that was their marriage.
+I could tell it was still hard for her to talk about the incident even after all these years, but not the UFO chase itself.

 She also was very surprised I remembered the incident with such clarity.
 This was the first time we had spoken about the 1964 UFO.

-When Close Encounters of the Third Kind was released nationwide, both me and my mother would go see it many times, sometimes with multiple viewings in the same day, and as much as we loved the UFO scenes there was another that triggered a epiphany in my brain that lead to an idea, then an obsession and finally would be key to unraveling Roswell.
+When Close Encounters of the Third Kind was released nationwide, both me and my mother would go see it many times, sometimes with multiple viewings in the same day, but as much as we loved the UFO scenes there was another that scene triggered a epiphany that lead to an idea, then an obsession and finally would be key to unraveling Roswell.

 It was the air traffic controllers scene: